jumpingjoy/watchnationpro/index.md

 ### ✅No.4 Fitbit Sense
 {% include image.html img="fitbit-sense.webp" align="right" %}

-Fitbit Sense is well known for its fitness features, health tracking features backed by all the sensors that are not available in other models like Versa 2.
+Fitbit Sense is well known for its fitness features and health tracking features backed by all the sensors that are not available in other models like Versa 2.

-The bands have two kinds of stainless steel.
+Fitbit Sense comes with a price tag of around $280 to $330, having bands made of two kinds of stainless steel.
 It has AMOLED style display with 40mm size case.
 Fitbit Sense is a fitness smartwatch with fitness trackers like heart rate monitor, sleep tracking and sleep metrics, women’s health trackers, and menstrual cycle tracking.

 {% include section-ad.html image="CTA-best-price.png" alt="Click for best price" width="" url="https://geni.us/wnpfitbitsense" blank="true" %}